Great grey owl: Habitat

-In northern areas their breeding habitat is often the dense coniferous forests of the taiga, near open areas, such as meadows or bogs.
-In Oregon and California this owl has been found nesting in mixed oak woodlands.
-Once believed to require a cold climate, it is now known that this bird survives in a few areas where summer temperatures exceed 100 F.
+In northern areas, their breeding habitat is often the dense coniferous forests of the taiga, near open areas, such as meadows or bogs.
+In Oregon and California, this owl has been found nesting in mixed oak woodlands.
+Once believed to require a cold climate, this bird is now known to survive in a few areas where summer temperatures exceed 100 F.

 Lifespan

-In the wild, Great Grey Owls have been recorded to live on average 10 - 20 years.
-However, they tend to live longer in captivity, often reaching ages between 20 - 30 years.
-With National Geographic recording at least one as having lived to the age of 40.
+In the wild, great grey owls have been recorded to live between 10 and 20 years with the average being seven.
+However, they tend to live longer in captivity, reaching about 27 years.
+National Geographic recorded at least one as having lived to the age of 40, and the oldest recorded wild owl was around 19 years.

 Range

 They breed in North America from as far east as Quebec to the Pacific coast and Alaska, and from Finland and Estonia across northern Asia.
 They are permanent residents, although northerly populations may move south and southeast when food is scarce.
-In Europe they are found breeding in Norway and Sweden and more numerously through Finland and Russia.
-Even though the species occurs in Europe, the first great grey owl recognized by science was found in Canada in the late 18th century.
+In Europe, they are found breeding in Norway and Sweden and more numerously through Finland and Russia.
+Though the species occurs in Europe, the first great grey owl recognized by science was found in Canada in the late 18th century.